We're pleased to provide this overview of the posting, recruiting, selection, hiring, and orientation process for non-academic employees.

 - Review (or write) the full job description.
 See our guidelines.

 - Draft the job requirements for posting.
-Posting descriptions should be no more than 250 words.
+Posting descriptions should be no more than 250 words and should follow our guidelines for ensuring bias-free job postings.

 Creating a requisition